thecoochins/Cumulocity-Home-Assistant/README.md

 Add this repository to the `custom repositories` pop-up box and select `integration` in the category dropdown.
 Finally click `add` follow the prompts and install.

-Once installed you will need to configure
+Once installed you will need to then configure the integration with your cumulocity sign in details.
+You are going to need the following:

+`base_url` this is the
+`tenant`
+`username`
+`password`

 # Todo's